maxio-com/ab-python-sdk/doc/controllers/subscription-groups.md

 # Update Subscription Group Members

 Use this endpoint to update subscription group members.
-`"member_ids": []` should contain an array of both subscription IDs to set as group members and subscription IDs already present in the groups.
+`"member_ids"` should contain an array of both subscription IDs to set as group members and subscription IDs already present in the groups.
 Not including them will result in removing them from subscription group.
 To clean up members, just leave the array empty.

 ```python
 def update_subscription_group_members(self,